This post may contain affiliate links. Please read our disclosure policy.

 Remind your kids that you love them, no matter what they’ve done.

-You are telling them that you love them even though they have done something that you aren’t happy about.
-That doesn’t change how much you love them.
+You are telling them you love them even though they have done something you aren’t happy about.
+Their actions do not impact your love.
+Yes, you expect better of them, but it doesn’t change how much you love them.

 Our kids do it, too.
-Just yesterday, Ethan (our 5-year old) said, “Mom, I’m sorry that I wasn’t nice to you today at lunch.
+When our son, Ethan, was five years old, he said, “Mom, I’m sorry that I wasn’t nice to you today at lunch.
 I was mad because I wanted peanut butter and jelly.
 I love you all the time, even when I’m mad at you.”

 You can’t take it back.